 Picture this as your one-stop shop for planning rural electives as a medical student.
 This is meant to complement the AFMC student portal, focusing on rural and remote elective opportunities that may not be associated with a school.
 Here you will find information about the various locations across Canada that accept learners, what specialties are available in each location, how to apply to them, and practical details about the areas.

-Student-focused events at the Rural & Remote Conference
+Annual Rural & Remote Conference

 CaRMS Primer: Tips for preparing for CaRMS as a rural applicant